aparnaashok2125/Elevate-Labs-AI-ML-Internship/README.md

 1. Quality (score between 0 and 10)
 For further insights and analysis, refer to the research paper by Cortez et al. (2009).
 This project aims to leverage machine learning techniques to build a predictive model that can estimate the quality of red wines based on their physicochemical properties and sensory attributes.

-# House Price Prediction - TASK 3
+# TASK 3-House Price Prediction
 ![](https://nycdsa-blog-files.s3.us-east-2.amazonaws.com/2021/03/chaitali-majumder/house-price-497112-KhCJQICS.jpg)
 This data science project focuses on predicting house prices using a dataset containing various features and attributes related to residential properties.
 By analyzing and modeling the data, the project aims to develop a predictive model that can estimate the sale prices of houses accurately.
 ## Dataset Information